-The first major online poker tournament series in the state boasted 50 events and a $1 million guarantee; however, after a successful first weekend, that was boosted $125,000 last week.
+The first major real money online poker tournament series in the state boasted 50 events and a $1 million guarantee; however, after a successful first weekend, that was boosted $125,000 last week.

 “Our average guaranteed clearance and overall performance of this first-of-its-kind poker tournament for Pennsylvania players has exceeded our initial expectations,” Fox Bet US President Matt Primeaux said.